YutongWangML/my_website/content/_index.markdown

 <!-- <span><img src="email.png" style="width:120px" alt="email" /></span>
 -->

+I will be joining
+Illinois Institute of Technology as an assistant professor in the  [Department of Computer Science](https://www.iit.edu/computer-science) starting Fall 2024.

 I am a Postdoctoral Research Fellow in the Department of [Electrical and Computer Engineering (ECE)](https://ece.engin.umich.edu/) at the University of Michigan, Ann Arbor.
 My advisors are Professors